marlonbarrios/unstablelandscape/README.md

 In recent years, **artificial intelligence** has become a key co-creator within UnstableLandscape.
 I approach AI not as a tool but as a **cognitive and performative partner**, an alien system of perception that expands the ecology of awareness.
 These collaborations with machine systems reconfigure the boundaries of authorship and agency, opening possibilities for **interspecies cognition**—between human, insect, and algorithmic forms of life.

-UnstableLandscape has been **deployed in universities, art centers, and festivals** in the **United States, Germany, Venezuela, and Spain**, adapting to each context as performance, installation, or inquiry-based environment.
+UnstableLandscape has been **deployed in universities, art centers, and festivals** in the {**United States, Germany, Venezuela, and Spain**](https://marlonbarrios.github.io/pangea_in_latent_space/), adapting to each context as performance, installation, or inquiry-based environment.
 Many of its components also exist online, as **open-source applications and living systems** that continue to evolve beyond the physical site.

 ![PXL_20251003_161719568](https://github.com/user-attachments/assets/5bdc2168-c94d-4f1b-ab11-5d8af4511d93)

-This methodology later became the foundation for collaborative projects such as **Pangea in Latent Space** and **The Tectonics of Otherness**, created with **María Luisa Angulo** through **Pangea Inteligencia Artificial (Pangea AI)**—a decolonial and planetary extension of the UnstableLandscape framework, most recently presented at the **Beyond Gravity Festival** in Dortmund, Germany (2025).
+This methodology later became the foundation for collaborative projects such as {**Pangea in Latent Space** and **The Tectonics of Otherness**](https://marlonbarrios.github.io/pangea_in_latent_space/), created with **María Luisa Angulo** through **Pangea Inteligencia Artificial (Pangea AI)**—a decolonial and planetary extension of the UnstableLandscape framework, most recently presented at the **Beyond Gravity Festival** in Dortmund, Germany (2025).